r-spatial/RQGIS/README.md

 Linux
 -----

-For Debian/Ubuntu, please follow the installation instructions found under this link [https://www.qgis.org/de/site/forusers/alldownloads.html](here).
+For Debian/Ubuntu, please follow the installation instructions found under this link: <https://www.qgis.org/de/site/forusers/alldownloads.html>.
 Note that if you install QGIS from the built-in Software managers of your OS, you will most likely get a rather old QGIS version as these repositories only getting updated quite sparsely.
 For other Linux builds, please see respective tutorial for yourself.
 If you want to harness the real power of RQGIS, you might want to install also GDAL, GRASS, SAGA and other applications (TauDEM, )

 ### How to install SAGA on Ubuntu?